Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 With all the steps from above you can create any Document Template in Microsoft Excel.

-Now, when you have the document ready, you can easily upload it to the Document Template that you chose in Login process.
+Now, when you have the document ready, you can easily upload it to Document Template that you chose in the Login process.

 Once the template document gets Template ID, you can generate the file.